Let’s examine what are the roles of an Advanced Senior Engineer and Staff Engineer.

 At this stage, the issue of technical debt arises and has to be identified and tackled by Advanced Senior Engineers before it gets a chance to grow into a debt that requires up-front work to get involved.

-When it comes to the work itself, excellent judgement is something that the programmer has attained so far.
-It is a much needed skill since Advanced Senior Engineers act as a resource to unblock and enable the entire team.
-They are the go-to experts in the entire company for at least one of the areas (Rails, Ember etc.).
+When it comes to the work itself, excellent judgment is something that the programmer has attained so far.
+It is a much-needed skill since Advanced Senior Engineers act as a resource to unblock and enable the entire team.
+They are the go-to experts in the entire company for at least one of the areas (Rails, Ember, etc.).

 Multi- is the keyword to the tasks a Staff Engineers undertakes.
 Like managing one project/product wasn’t enough, now multiple teams and projects are put in the care of this position.
 Since not many programmers advance this far, there is no fixed period one spends as a Staff Engineer.

 Basically, they are expected to exhibit ownership across the organization.
 By now, these programmers have made an unambiguous impact on the entire company’s future technical path.
 Their role is crucial when it comes to developing long-term strategies for complete and critical areas of business.

 All the tasks they had as Advanced Senior Engineers are multiplied so they act as a resource on several projects/products and across several teams as well.
 They not only research new solutions, but are responsible for their successful implementation.
 The improvements they create have to prove stable, scalable and in general perform well across major business-critical systems.

 They have to recognize more complex problems, break them down and swiftly come up with solid solutions.
 Staff Engineers are masters of debugging and technical guidance since they are the highest instance their fellow programmers address.